top of page

 Our Approach

-The framework includes seven core components:
+The Sims Framework is organized around seven core components:

-• Cultural Identity and Belonging
+• Cultural identity and belonging

-• Agency and Advocacy
+• Agency and advocacy

-• Systems Awareness
+• Systems awareness

-• Affirmation and High Expectations
+• Affirmation and high expectations

-• Culturally Centered Pedagogy
+• Culturally centered pedagogy

 Our Pillars

-• Building Power: We equip boys, families, and educators with the knowledge, skills, and platforms to lead change.
-We center youth voice and create leadership pipelines across programs and policy.
+We equip boys and young men of color, their families, and the adults who support them with the knowledge, skills, and platforms needed to lead change.
+We center youth voice, strengthen family and educator capacity, and create leadership pipelines that connect lived experience to decision-making across programs and policy spaces.

 Our Objectives